ambiorix-web/ambiorix/docs/reference/Ambiorix.md

 Defines the serialiser to use internally, only use this if you are familiar with serialisation as this may lead to grave headaches.

-- `fun`: Function to use to serialise, this function should only accept one argument: the object to serialise.
+- `handler`: Function to use to serialise, this function should only accept one argument: the object to serialise.

 ```r
 app$serialiser(function(x){